maiaiia/uni-lecture-notes/Sem II/OS/FIFO.md

 ## Intro
 A FIFO is a named pipe.
 It works in the same manner, but it can be used by unrelated processes as well.
+FIFOs are persistent.
+They are created either
-Pipes are created before being used with `mkfifo` and removed manually afterwards with `rm` FIFOs are persistent use `unlink` to destroy the FIFO within the program
+- before being used with `mkfifo`  or
+- in the source code (usually `mkfifo(fifo_name, 0600)`)
+FIFOs are removed either
+- manually afterwards using `rm` or
+- with `unlink` in the source code

 In order to run a program using FIFOs, you need to
 1. Create the FIFOs